godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 This step will demonstrate how godot and GDExtension works, and how godot-dlang extension is loaded.

-What we are going to do in this capter:
+What we are going to do in this chapter:
 * Create new empty godot project
 * Create and configure GDExtension
 * Implement basic node script that rotates around its axis